adebai/process-engine/README.md

     }
 }
 ```
+## To-Dos
+There are a lot of them.
+1. Fully support imports for generated intents.
+2. Handle erors more generously.
+3. Create the GUI (probably using react + electron or similar stuff).
+4. Create extensions for popular IDEs (VS, VS code, Android Studio, XCode, Atom, and Eclipse).
+5. Incorporate RobotJS as an optional import for providing better automation handling needs.
+6. Implement rollbacks.
+7. Implement autoload for custom-commands that has to be up and running for dynamic intents.
+8. Intent dependencies definition
+7. And Lots More...

-To contribute to this repo.. please contact me deji [at] thehits [dot] org
+To contribute to this repo.. please contact me iamade.ayodeji [at] gmail [dot] com